Setting off from Dover, the three-day journey will cover a total distance of 280km.

 - Currency: You will need some Euros.
 All meals and refreshments are included - but not bar bills!
-You should also allow enough cash to cover taxi/metro costs from the hotel in Paris to the relevant Eurostar stations for your return to London.

 - Baggage: Space is limited so we can only carry one bag per person.
 You will deliver your luggage to, and collect from, a central point each day, as it will be transported for you.
 Please make sure that your luggage is clearly marked with your name and does not weigh more than 15kg.